basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 In an earlier draft of this post I accidentally wrote "tmux" out of muscle memory, but I fully switched to **Zellij** months ago.

 - `zellij` handles pane management, status bars, and plugin hints far better on a phone display.
-- My layout for mobile work lives at `configs/zellij/layouts/phone.kdl` in the dotfiles repo.
-It boots three panes: editor, logs, and an `agent-cli chat` window.
+- My mobile-friendly keybindings sit in [`configs/zellij/config.kdl`](https://github.com/basnijholt/dotfiles/blob/8f6bf0b7219195a46a3e010d3538e1e449634db7/configs/zellij/config.kdl), so Blink renders clean borders and sensible shortcuts on the small screen.
 - I sync all plugins and keymaps through the same dotfiles pipeline I described in [Terminal Ninja]({{< ref "/post/terminal-ninja" >}}).

 Because Zellij renders well inside Blink, I get clear borders and no weird emoji alignment issues.